Skip to content

 • Observability: logging hooks and metrics sinks (Prometheus/OpenTelemetry).

-• CLI & linting: rbacx validate to validate policies.
+• CLI & linting: rbacx validate to schema‑check, rbacx lint to lint, rbacx check to validate then lint.

 Quick start